edHelper.com

 1 For many years, slavery was a part of the history of the United States.
 In the early 1800s, though, the country began to split into two over whether slavery should be allowed or not.

-2 Those who believed slaves should be free tried to help them escape.
-Safe houses became part of the Underground Railroad.
-Guides called "conductors" took the slaves to places where "station masters" kept them hidden until it was safe to travel north for freedom.
+2 Some of those who believed slaves should be free tried to help them escape.
+Safe houses became known as the Underground Railroad.
+Guides called "conductors" took the slaves to places where "station masters" kept them hidden until it was safe to travel north to freedom.

-3 Many slaves were fleeing from Virginia and Maryland and escaped through Delaware.
+3 Many slaves fleeing from Virginia and Maryland escaped through Delaware.
 The Underground Railroad began in Dover, Delaware, and ran through Wilmington into Pennsylvania.
-Many slaves escaped this way.
+Many slaves escaped along this path.

 Paragraphs 4 to 9: